-Uyghurs’ placement in factories outside Xinjiang has been conducted under a central government policy known as “Xinjiang Aid.”
+Uyghurs’ placement in factories outside Xinjiang (known colloquially as Occupied East Turkestan) has been conducted under a central government policy known as “Xinjiang Aid.”
 Factory bosses receive money for each Uyghur worker they employ, who are recruited from specialist online booking services.
 One such ad, claiming to be able to supply 1,000 Uyghur workers aged 16 to 18 years, read: “The advantages of Xinjiang workers are: semi-military style management, can withstand hardship, no loss of personnel … Minimum order 100 workers!”

 The Chinese authorities claim that these workers are paid properly for their labour, but the ASPI researchers found they live in segregated dormitories, are unable to go home, and they undergo Mandarin and ideological training outside working hours, similarly to Uyghurs in the internment camps.

-The ASPI identified 27 factories in nine Chinese provinces using Uyghur labour transferred from Xinjiang since 2017.
+The ASPI identified 27 factories in nine Chinese provinces using Uyghur labour transferred from the north west province since 2017.
 Together, these factories supply goods and materials to 83 well-known global brands.